AlibabaCloudDocs/icms_mqtt/intl.en-US/Product Introduction/Terms.md

  :   A special type of message that is provided by Message Queue for MQTT based on the standard MQTT protocol.
 This type of message can be directly sent to a specified target MQTT client without subscription matching.
 For more information, see [P2P messaging model](../intl.en-US/Function Overview/Advanced functions/P2P messaging model.md#).

   Parent topic
  :   MQTT is a messaging protocol that is based on the publish-subscribe model.
 Therefore, each message belongs to a topic.
 MQTT supports multiple levels of topics.
 A level-1 topic is a parent topic.
-Before using Message Queue for MQTT, you must create a parent topic in the Message Queue for MQTT console or RocketMQ console.
+Before using Message Queue for MQTT, you must create a parent topic in the Message Queue for MQTT console or MQ console.

   Subtopic
  :   A level-2 or level-3 topic is a subtopic of a parent topic in MQTT.
 You can directly set subtopics in the code without having to create them in the console.
 Note that the total length of a parent topic and its subtopics cannot exceed 64 characters in Message Queue for MQTT.
 If it is too long, a client exception may occur.